roryp/Cloud-Native/website/blog/2022-09-15/JavaCosmosRP.md

 ### Other Triggers, Bindings

-Check out [Azure Functions Java developer guide](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-reference-java) detailed information to help you succeed developing Azure Functions using Java.
+Check out [Azure Functions Java developer guide](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-reference-java) for detailed information to help you succeed in developing Azure Functions using Java.

 ### Scenario with Integrations